robertmuth/Cwerg/Docs/opcodes.md

 Branch to subroutine fun

 #### [2c] jsr *target_fun_addr* <sub>[REG:CODE]</sub> *target_fun_sig* <sub>[FUN]</sub>
-Jump indirectly to subroutine through register (fun describes the signature).
+Jump indirectly to subroutine through reg

-             The signature must have been previously defined with the `.fun` directive.
+             Note: fun describes the signature which must have been previously defined with the `.fun` directive.

 #### [2d] syscall *target_fun_sig* <sub>[FUN]</sub> *syscall_no* <sub>[CONST:UINT]</sub>
-Syscall to `syscall_no`. (fun describes the signature).
+Syscall to `syscall_no`.

-                 The signature must have been previously defined with the `.fun` directive.
+                 Note: fun describes the signature which must have been previously defined with the `.fun` directive.

 #### [2e] trap
 Abort program.